How long will construction take?

 Who will use the facility?

-It is proposed that the facility be leased to Coromandel Valley Ramblers Cricket Club who will pay an annual fee to occupy the building which will be determined in accordance with the Council’s Leasing/Licensing of Council Sporting Facilities Policy.
-It is also proposed that the facility will be made available by the lease to the Coromandel Valley Ramblers Cricket Club to the SA Cricket Association and SA National Football League during their existing licensed hours of the oval as granted by the Council.
+The facility will be licenced to Coromandel Valley Ramblers Cricket Club and Blackwood Football Club who will pay an annual fee to occupy the building within specific times with the fee to be determined in accordance with the Council’s Leasing/Licensing of Council Sporting Facilities Policy.
 It is also intended that the facility will be available for hire to small community groups such as pilates, yoga and small fitness groups during the day subject to Council approval and in accordance with Council’s Schedule of Fees and Charges.

 Will the facility compete with Joan’s Pantry?